FlorianCousin/use-tabs-state/README.md

 Each state listens to

-- an initialisation event (i.e. a new tab using the shared state)
+- an initialisation event (i.e. a new tab using the shared state),
-- a data change event
+- a data change event.

 When a tab recieves an initialisation event, it sends its current local state.
 When a tab recieves a data change event, it changes its current state via `setState` (it triggers a rerender).